jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 This script copies the bootloaders (MLO and u-boot) to the boot partition of the SD card.

+The script also copies a *uEnv.txt* file to the boot partition if it finds one in either `<TMPDIR>/deploy/images/beaglebone` or in the local directory where the script is run from.
+To get started, you might just want to do this

+    scott@octo:~/bbb/meta-bbb/scripts$ cp uEnv.txt-example uEnv.txt

 This script needs to know the `TMPDIR` to find the binaries.
 It looks for an environment variable called `OETMP`.

 For instance, if I had this in the `local.conf`